ithanigaikumar/SemanticRouter/README.md

 # SemanticRouter Application
 This guide provides step-by-step instructions for setting up and launching the application.
-Follow the sections below to get started.
+Access using the following URL: [https://semanticrouter-vsokiaomurxjrxzcasqff4.streamlit.app/](https://semanticrouter-vsokiaomurxjrxzcasqff4.streamlit.app/) or follow the sections below to get started.

 ## Project Setup